Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 He states, colon, that he does not find there was obstruction, but he is not exonerating the president.

+Okay, I used his exact language.
 Then I said, he punted, but I'm making the decision.

 And I say, based on that report, there was no obstruction.

 And the discussion about how there was no obstruction was not me characterizing Mueller, but me stating my conclusion.
+So those are the facts.

 I appreciate you coming here.
+Let's do it again.

+All right.
 Good luck with the book.

-All right, let's lead our panel.
+All right, no borrow.
+All right, let's meet our panel.

-Okay, let me say again, thank you to Billy, Joe, and to Mike, and to Trey for doing that new Green Day did our, god damn, hello, Green Day.
+Okay, let me say again, thank you to Billy, Joe, and to Mike, and to Trey for doing that new Green Day did our, God damn, hello, Green Day.

 I feel like that is so cool.
+Anyway,

 thanks for being here.